 First, make a list of obvious air leaks (drafts).
 The potential energy savings from reducing drafts in a home may range from 5% to 30% per year, and the home is generally much more comfortable afterward.

 Check for indoor air leaks, such as gaps along the baseboard or edge of the flooring and at junctures of the walls and ceiling.
 Also check for leaks on the outside of your home, especially in areas where two different building materials meet.
+Other places to check for leaks include windows, doors, lighting and plumbing fixtures, switches, and electrical outlets.
+Also check for open fireplace dampers.
 See detecting air leaks for detailed instructions on finding air leaks yourself.

 Seal Air Leaks

 You should plug and caulk holes or penetrations for faucets, pipes, electric outlets, and wiring.
 Look for cracks and holes in the mortar, foundation, and siding, and look for leaks around windows and doors.
 Seal them with the appropriate material.
 Learn more about selecting and applying caulk and weatherstripping.